 Alessandro Fabrini, CEO of AERIN, the luxury lifestyle brand created by all-American girl Aerin Lauder, has the diverse experiences that give him credibility when discussing this inexorable question.
 From Rome with love, to Florence, Switzerland, London, and now three years in New York, his opinion is thoughtfully formed.
 It is apparent from his immediate capability to transfer himself to memories of extraordinary journeys, outdoor hobbies, and characteristic dining experiences that this is a person who appreciates life in its full and romantic meaning.
 While his professional profile is hugely impressive and he has earned highly esteemed positions at international luxury companies, Alessandro understands the difference between work and life, between the office and the dinner table, between time spent behind an iphone and time spent traversing a minuscule archipelago in Vietnam.

 New York is a vibrant city able to fulfill the appetite of the hungriest knowledge-seekers and entertainment hunters.
 Between the libraries, museums, theatres, sport and music events, exhibitions, restaurants, and clubs, you could say it is unparalleled with the rest of world.
 Especially at the beginning; I felt like Alice in Wonderland; I wanted to try and experience everything.
-Society here nearly imposes this upon you; so on top of a quite hectic workalike, you are almost expected to go see the latest exhibition, Broadway show, or dinner or drink in the just-opened restaurant.
-Not to mention that you are likely at this new restaurant networking for work purposes.
+You are almost expected to go see the latest exhibition, Broadway show, or dinner or drink in the just-opened restaurant, (not to mention that you are likely at this new restaurant networking for work purposes.)
+There is no stop.

-In Europe, leisure is a pleasure that never feels like a ‘must-do.’
-The people have a different way of enjoying free time: maybe each European city does not offer the same to its citizens as does New York, but Europeans can enjoy a more diverse offering across the continent, usually more affordable, and certainly very authentic.
+Leisure is approached differently in Europe.
 The quality of life, in regards to leisure, is without a doubt better.
+People are generally more relaxed, they enjoy their free time without a sense of pressure, and with prices that are generally more affordable.
+With little effort, you can experience vast variety.
 In Italy, with a few hours drive, you can be in a totally different place- somewhere that awakens all five senses.
 In London, with a two hour plane ride, you arrive in a different culture, different food, you hear a different language.
 I recently went twelve hours to Hawaii and arrived to the same food, the same language, the same of too many things for such a big trip.

 ‘From New York, to really escape in the way that I love to escape, and this is subjective of course, but to really experience something different, you have to go very, very far.
 In Europe, you have so much at your fingertips.
 That being said, sure there are a few wonderful places to to pass a weekend.
 The Hamptons is very beautiful, and I recently visited the Beacon Museum which was a great experience.’